AleanaA/aleBot/README.md

 ### Commands

-All commands can be listed using the help command, but role required commands are:
+All commands are listed here, along with the role required to use them

 - eval - Owner
 - die - Owner